0

 To run a business, you need to focus on your customers.
 Solving their problems, fulfilling their dreams.

-When you want to open your own coffee shop, is it because you really want to help customers get the best cup of coffee in the world?
-Or do you want to play a grown-up version of “shop owner?”
+Do you want to run a business because you really want to help customers?
+Or do you want to play a grown-up version of "shop owner?"
 Think about how your paradigm shifts when you think about who you want to help first, instead of thinking of yourself.

 If you want to help the coffee drinkers in your city, what’s the best way to do that?
 Do they need education, better beans, longer business hours?
 Or… are they being served pretty well right now?